dataesr/teds/doc_network/teds.md

 ![Topics network - example](./images/teds_network_topics2_sensors.png)
 _Comparison on one topic._

-We observe a similar pattern among authors, with a denser network for those associated with IPCC reports (a).
+We observe a similar pattern among authors, with a denser network for those associated with IPCC reports (a) in _Comparison between two authors networks_.
 Moreover, we notice that Olivier Boucher, who was part of the same cluster as Philippe Ciais in the first network (a), is no longer grouped with him in the second network (b).
 This change highlights how the clustering algorithm creates a larger cluster in the (b) graph due to the lack of co-publication with the other clusters.

 ![Authors network](./images/teds_network_authors2.png)
 _Comparison between two authors networks._